envs-net/help/docs/inc/ssh-windows.md

 * `cat ~/.ssh/id_ed25519.pub` (or `cat ~/.ssh/id_rsa.pub` for rsa)

-* copy the output of the last command and paste it in the sshkey field on the signup form.
+* copy the output of the last command and paste it in the sshkey field of the sign-up form.

 ### using your keypair